-WDW at Large: There are five sizes of horses that are arranged from the largest on the outside ring to the smallest on the inside.
+Seat Restrictions: There are five sizes of horses that are arranged from the largest on the outside ring to the smallest on the inside.
 There is also some bench seating available.

 This is a great place to relax in the shade for a few minutes.